Years published: 1986, 1989, 1990, 1998, 2001, 2004, 2009, 2012, 2015, 2018, 2023

 The incubation period for foodborne botulism is usually 12 – 36 hours but may range from a few hours to 10 days.
-Symptom onset would likely occur faster in an inhalational botulism scenario.
+Symptom onset might occur faster in an inhalational botulism scenario.
 Symptoms can range from mild to severe.
-The classic medical triad of botulism is a flaccid descending paralysis in a patient without fever (afebrile) and with a clear sensorium (alert and able to respond to questions).
+The classic medical triad of botulism is a weakness or paralysis and reduced muscle tone in a patient without fever (afebrile) and with a clear sensorium (alert and able to respond to questions).
 Fever might occur after a secondary infection (e.g., aspiration pneumonia).

-The typical neurologic presentation of botulism is a symmetric (same on both sides of the body), descending flaccid paralysis that begins in the cranial nerves and progresses to include proximal and then distal extremity muscle groups.
+The typical neurologic presentation of botulism is a symmetric (same on both sides of the body), descending flaccid paralysis that begins in the nerves that control the muscles in the face, head, and neck (cranial nerves) and progresses to include proximal muscle groups such as hip and shoulder muscles and then distal extremity muscle groups such as muscles of wrists, hands, and feet.
 Severe illness can result in respiratory paralysis and death.
 Some patients also experience abdominal pain or cramping, constipation or ileus (paralytic obstruction of the intestines), and urinary retention.
-Sensory deficits or paresthesias are uncommon, and mental status typically remains clear provided the patient is adequately oxygenated.
+Sensory deficits or paresthesias are uncommon but can occur, and mental status typically remains clear provided the patient is adequately oxygenated.

 Wound botulism is characterized by the same neurological symptoms as foodborne botulism.
-However, the affected individual experiences no gastrointestinal symptoms and no food can be implicated as the cause.
+However, the affected individual typically experiences no gastrointestinal symptoms, and no food can be implicated as the cause.
 The skin must be carefully checked for wounds.
-In the United States, wound botulism most commonly occurs among users of injection drugs, particularly black tar heroin.
+In the United States, wound botulism most commonly occurs among users of injection drugs, particularly black tar heroin and has most frequently been reported in western US states.
 Wound botulism may rarely occur after traumatic injury involving contamination with soil, or potentially after surgery.
 A fever due to infection from other bacteria may be present.

 Botulinum toxin causes weakness and loss of muscle tone because it blocks the nerve ending’s ability to signal the linked muscle to contract.

-The bacterium Clostridium botulinum is found in soils and marine sediments throughout the world.
-In the United States, foodborne botulism has been associated primarily with home-canned foods, particularly vegetables, and with Alaska Native foods, especially fish.
+The bacterium C. botulinum is found in soils and marine sediments throughout the world.
+In the United States, foodborne botulism has been associated primarily with home-canned foods, particularly vegetables, and with Alaska Native foods, especially fermented fish.

-Clostridium botulinum typically produces one of seven distinguishable toxin types, arbitrarily designated by the letters A through G,.
-Botulism in humans is usually caused by toxin types A, B, and E, and rarely F. Most foodborne botulism is caused by contaminated home-canned foods, though outbreaks also occur from commercial foods, restaurant foods, or improper food handling practices.
+C. botulinum typically produces one of seven distinguishable toxin types, arbitrarily designated by the letters A through G. Botulism in humans is usually caused by toxin types A, B, and E, and rarely F. Most foodborne botulism is caused by contaminated home-canned foods, though outbreaks also occur from commercial foods, restaurant foods, or improper food handling practices.
 Foodborne botulism may also be associated with the ingestion of baked potatoes that have been stored (for extended periods of time) in aluminum foil at room temperature and with certain condiments, such as onion or garlic, stored in oil.
-Outbreaks of Type E are usually associated with consumption of preserved, uncooked foods prepared from aquatic (freshwater or marine) fish or mammals.
+Drinking alcohol made illicitly in prisons, known as hooch or pruno has also been associated with botulism outbreaks.
+Outbreaks of type E are usually associated with consumption of preserved, uncooked foods prepared from aquatic (freshwater or marine) fish or mammals.
 Types A and B are the principal causes of infant and wound botulism.

 Infant botulism occurs globally and is the most common form of human botulism in the United States.
 Patients diagnosed with botulism demonstrated a predominance of toxin type A west of the Rocky Mountains and type B east of the Rocky Mountains, while type E is more prevalent in the Pacific Northwest, Alaska and the Great Lakes area.
-Type E also frequently occurs in northern latitudes and Japan.
-Between 1976 and 1984, there were 124 outbreaks of foodborne botulism reported to Centers for Disease Control and Prevention (CDC).
+Type E also occurs in northern latitudes and Japan.
+National botulism surveillance information is available from Centers for Disease Control and Prevention (CDC) at the following link:

 The clinical diagnosis of botulism may be made based upon a thorough clinical evaluation and a detailed patient history.
-The mouse bioassay is the “gold standard” method for laboratory confirmation of the clinical diagnosis and may demonstrate the presence of botulinum toxinin serum, gastric fluid stool), or food (foodborne botulism) specimens.
-Botulism can also be confirmed by culture of C. botulinum organisms from gastric fluid), stool), or a contaminated wound (wound botulism).
+The mouse bioassay and mass spectrometry–based testing (Endopep-MS) are the “gold standard” methods for laboratory confirmation of the clinical diagnosis and may demonstrate the presence of botulinum toxin in serum, gastric fluid, stool (mouse bioassay testing only) or food (foodborne botulism) specimens.
+Botulism can also be confirmed by culture of C. botulinum organisms from gastric fluid, stool, or a contaminated wound (wound botulism).

-It is essential that both home-canned and commercially-canned foods be prepared properly to prevent the production of botulinum toxin.
+It is essential that both home-canned and commercially canned foods be prepared and stored properly to prevent the production of botulinum toxin.
 Food that shows any sign of spoilage should be discarded.
+It is important to refrigerate prepared foods such as soups and stews and to check the label for commercially prepared foods and refrigerate them as well to avoid the production of botulinum toxin.

 The following link provides information about proper techniques for canning:

-Clostridium botulinum spores are highly resistant to heat and may survive for several hours at tempatures of 100 C. Exposure to heat at 120 C destroys C. botulinum spores.
-In contrast to spores, botulinum toxin is easily inactivated by heat; thus, thoroughly heating food at 85 C or boiling is recommended.
+Clostridium botulinum spores are highly resistant to heat and may survive for several hours at temperatures of 100 C. Exposure to heat at 120 C destroys C. botulinum spores.
+In contrast to spores, botulinum toxin is easily inactivated by heat; thus, thoroughly heating food at 85 C or boiling may inactivate toxin.
 While home-canned food is the most common source for botulism, commercially prepared foods have been implicated as well.
-Vegetables, fish, fruits and condiments are the most commonly implicated foods; however beef, dairy products, pork, poultry, and other foods have also been implicated.
+Vegetables, fish, and condiments are the most commonly implicated foods; however, beef, dairy products, pork, poultry, and other foods have also been implicated.
 To reduce the risk of infant botulism, honey should not be fed to infants less than 12 months of age.

 CDC provides additional information about botulism online at:

-Intravenous equine antitoxin, administered as early as possible in the course of illness, is the only specific treatment available for foodborne and wound botulism.
-Antitoxin will not reverse established neurological damage, but may prevent the progression of disease.
-Heptavalent botulinum antitoxin that covers all 7 known botulinum toxin types and is despeciated is available from CDC.
-Treatment should be initiated as soon as possible once botulism is suspected.
+Mechanical ventilation in cases of respiratory failure, and supportive care are known to save lives.
+Intravenous equine antitoxin, administered early in the course of illness, is the only specific treatment available for botulism.
+Antitoxin will not reverse established neurological deficits; improvement of impairment requires nerve regeneration and takes time.
+Antitoxin may, however, prevent the progression of disease.
+Heptavalent botulinum antitoxin that covers all 7 known botulinum toxin types and is available from CDC.
+Treatment should be initiated soon after botulism is suspected.
 However, the risks of treatment must be weighed against potential benefits.
-The antitoxin is made from horse serum and there is a possibility of adverse reactions including anaphylaxis or serum sickness in some individuals.

 Historically, guanidine was used to treat some patients affected with botulism, but it is no longer used.